CURRICULAR AREAS / EXPERIENTIAL LEARNING

 History and Current Events

-We will look at events and emphasize the people who had a hand in shaping them; we will make a deliberate effort at realizing how events are linked and highlight the relevance of cause and effect.
-Students will weigh the evidence from events to strengthen critical thinking and analysis.
+We look at events and emphasize the people who had a hand in shaping them; we make a deliberate effort at realizing how events are linked and highlight the relevance of cause and effect.
+Students weigh the evidence from events to strengthen critical thinking and analysis.

 Resources include America The People and the Dream published by Scott, Foresman, integrated heavily with A History of Us, written by Joy Hakim, along with primary source documents and political cartoons, when appropriate.

-Students will be exposed to the unique format of newspaper articles.
-They will increase their understanding of timely events by reading local, regional, national, and international news.
-They will develop skill in sharing and articulating what they have read in a group setting.
+Students are exposed to the unique format of newspaper articles.
+They increase their understanding of timely events by reading local, regional, national, and international news.
+They develop skill in sharing and articulating what they have read in a group setting.

 The reading program is similar in some ways to the writing program.
 Students are given time to read books from our own library, from home, or from a local library.
 Through a journal correspondence with a teacher, the readers are directed to examine the author’s style so that they can become discriminating about what they read.
-Students will be exposed to a variety of writing, including fiction, historical fiction, non-fiction, and poetry.
+Students are exposed to a variety of writing, including fiction; historical fiction; nonfiction; and poetry.
 Through this process, students read a great deal and discover their own interests and tastes in literature.

 Literature Circle is a student-directed time dedicated to talking about a piece of literature with their peers.
-Younger students as well as the students who are new to this experience are placed in one group, while older, more experienced students will be placed in another literature circle.
+Younger students as well as the students who are new to this experience are placed in one group, while older more experienced students are placed in another literature circle.